Gibbs–Duhem equation

 In thermodynamics, the Gibbs–Duhem equation describes the relationship between changes in chemical potential for components in a thermodynamic system:

 where $N_i$ is the number of moles of component $i, \mathrm{d}\mu_i$ the infinitesimal increase in chemical potential for this component, $S$ the entropy, $T$ the absolute temperature, $V$ volume and $p$ the pressure. $I$ is the number of different components in the system.
 This equation shows that in thermodynamics intensive properties are not independent but related, making it a mathematical statement of the state postulate.
 When pressure and temperature are variable, only $I-1$ of $I$ components have independent values for chemical potential and Gibbs' phase rule follows.

-The Gibbs−Duhem equation cannot be used for small thermodynamic systems due to the influence of surface effects and other microscopic phenomena.
+The Gibbs−Duhem equation applies to homogeneous thermodynamic systems.
+It does not apply to inhomogeneous systems such as small thermodynamic systems, systems subject to long-range forces like electricity and gravity, or to fluids in porous media.

 The equation is named after Josiah Willard Gibbs and Pierre Duhem.